Cheslyn Hay Academy, Saredon Road, Cheslyn Hay, WS6 7JQ

 Staying in Education or Entering Employment

 This shows the number of students who either stayed in education or went into employment after finishing key stage 4 (after year 11, usually aged 16).
-This is for students who finished year 11 two years before the year of publication.
-Note that for this academic year this reflects student progression during the pandemic (2020 leavers)

 Key Stage 5 Exam and Assessment Results